Stem Cell Therapy For Autism – Family Testimonials

 What is Autism?

-Autism, also refered to as autism spectrum disorder (ASD), refers to a broad range of conditions.
+Autism, also referred to as autism spectrum disorder (ASD), refers to a broad range of conditions.
 There is no ‘one size fits all’ approach to autism.
-Symptom include challenges with social skills, repetitive behaviors, speech and nonverbal communication.
-It is commonly thought that autism is a influenced by a combination of neurological, gastrointestinal and immune system factors.
-Leading many experts to state that ASD is an autoimmune condition (include hyperlink to autoimmune page).
+Symptoms include challenges with social skills, repetitive behaviors, speech and nonverbal communication.
+It is commonly thought that autism is influenced by a combination of neurological, gastrointestinal and immune system factors.
+Leading many experts to state that ASD is an autoimmune condition.

 As stated above there are no set signs and symptoms for autism.
 According to autismspeaks.org not all children show all the signs and many children who don’t have autism show a few signs.
 Here are some signs and symptoms that may indicate ASD:

 - Few or no big smiles or other warm, joyful and engaging expressions

 - Little or no back-and-forth sharing of sounds, smiles or other facial expressions